TrevorPilley/phone-number-parser/README.md

 ParseOptions.Default.AllowOceanianCountries();
 ParseOptions.Default.AllowSouthAmericanCountries();

-// Alternatively all countries who are members of the same union.
+// Add all supported countries who are members of the same union:
 ParseOptions.Default.AllowEuropeanUnionCountries();

-// Alternatively all countries using the same numbering plan.
+// Add all supported countries using the same numbering plan:
 ParseOptions.Default.AllowNorthAmericanNumberingPlanCountries();
-ParseOptions.Default.AllowUnitedKingdomNumberingPlanCountries();
+ParseOptions.Default.AllowUnitedKingdomNumberingPlanCountries(); // Countries.Add(CountryInfo.UnitedKingdom) won't include Guernsey, Isle of Man and Jersey which also use the same numbering plan, this saves adding them specifically.
 ```

 #### Opt-out